Walter Smith: Where is the Waco Trial Judge Now?

 Walter’s first job was ostensibly at Dunnam & Dunnam law firm, but he soon moved on to Wallace & Smith LLP before later joining Haley, Fullbright, Winniford, & Bice in his highest position ever.
 However, this changed in 1980 as he was appointed a State Judge of the 54th State District Court in McLennan County, Texas, that is, until he got to evolve much, much further starting in 1983.
 He actually did a brief stint as a Federal Magistrate in the Western District of Texas (1983-1984) prior to being nominated to the same court for a new seat by President Ronald Reagan himself.

 Walter was confirmed to be the first Judge on the Waco Bench upon its creation on October 3, 1984, and he proudly remained the only one assigned until his retirement on September 14, 2016.
-Though throughout this period — nearly 32 years — he maintained the Branch Davidian criminal trial was his most challenging to navigate owing to the sheer animosity in the air at every turn.
+Throughout this period — nearly 32 years — he maintained the Branch Davidian criminal trial was his most challenging to navigate owing to the sheer animosity in the air at every turn.
 There was obviously a flood of intrusive international media due to the horrific siege being explored in the proceedings, yet it was the hostile environment inside his courtroom that bothered him more.

 Walter Smith Jr. Prefers to Stay Away From the Limelight Today